sunfish2010/3D-Descriptor-For-Object-Recognition/README.md

 - util (file parsing)
 - main.cpp (main function)

-(Continuing work ....)

 ```

 ## Performance Analysis

-TO BE ADDED
+You can refer to my final presentation [slides](./slides/565_Final_Project.pdf) for performance analysis.

 ## Issues
-I didn't write a CUDA version of everything.
-Time is of course a constraint.
+I didn't use CUDA for everything algorithm.
+Not having enough time is of course one reason.
 However, many other reasons exist.
 For example, some functions just run faster on CPU due to the GPU memory copy/allocation overhead and/or need of atomic functions.

 For local reference calculation, I couldn't get eigenvectors and eigenvalues calculation done in kernel.
 Therefore, I set a fixed maximum number of neighbors to search for Radius Search, and do the eigenvector calculations in cpu.

+Also, some algorithms just run faster on CPU, especially those use a lot of dynamic memory and especially the calculations don't have many points involved or not very parallel.

 ## Citation

-PCL

-TO BE ADDED
+PCL, Eigen Documentation and Tutorial

+> F. Tombari *, S. Salti *, L. Di Stefano, "Unique Signatures of Histograms for Local Surface Description", 11th European Conference on Computer Vision (ECCV), September 5-11, Hersonissos, Greece, 2010.

+> F. Tombari, S. Salti, L. Di Stefano, "A combined texture-shape descriptor for enhanced 3D feature matching", IEEE International Conference on Image Processing (ICIP), September 11-14, Brussels, Belgium, 2011.

+> Y. Guo, M. Bennamoun, F. A. Sohel, M. Lu, J. Wan, and N. M. Kwok.
+A comprehensive performance evaluation of 3D local feature descriptors.
+IJCV, 116(1), 2016.